yegor256/blog/_drafts/imposter.md

 tags: sarcasm
 description: |
-  In the time of no-management smart people know how to deal with their opponets: make them feel sorry for doubting your opinion.
+  In the time of no-management smart people know how to deal with their opponents: make them feel sorry for arguing and doubting.
 keywords:
   - management
   - psychology